Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ### What You'll Do :

-Use use the section **Analyze** to explore and analyze the datasets and see some metrics.
+Use the section **Analyze** to explore and analyze the datasets and see some metrics.

 ![Puppy](./assets/Analyze_Data1.png)